-Financial Literacy 30 Prerequisite: Financial Literacy 20 The aim of Financial Literacy 30 is to provide students at the Secondary Level with basic skills in financial literacy, develop an awareness and understanding of personal finance and personal economic decision-making, respond to business decisions as informed consumers, and develop work habits, attitudes, problem solving skills and independent thinking skills that will enhance personal and work experiences to develop a positive self-image and essential business attitudes necessary as a consumer.
+Financial Literacy 30

+Prerequisite: Financial Literacy 20 or Administrative Permission The aim of Financial Literacy 30 is to provide students at the Secondary Level with basic skills in financial literacy, develop an awareness and understanding of personal finance and personal economic decision-making, respond to business decisions as informed consumers, and develop work habits, attitudes, problem solving skills and independent thinking skills that will enhance personal and work experiences to develop a positive self-image and essential business attitudes necessary as a consumer.
 Topics include: economics, financial decision, budgeting, financial institutions, income and taxation, planning and investing, credit, purchasing vs. leasing/renting, purchasing a home, insurance.

-Food Studies 30 Prerequisite: Grade Ten Standing Food Studies 30 is a course designed to help students prepare and serve nutritious and appealing dishes.
-Some of the areas covered include fruits and vegetables, starches vegetarianism and candy making.
-Specialty areas such as food preservation, desserts, holiday and special occasion foods may also be included.
-Current food issues are studied, as well as the Canadian food mosaic and international cuisine.
+Food Studies 30

+Food Studies 30 is a course designed to help students prepare and serve nutritious and appealing dishes.
+Some of the areas of study may include fruits and vegetables; starches and flour mixtures; egg, milk, and cheese cookery; meat, fish, and poultry preparation; vegetarianism; and candy making.
+Specialty areas such as desserts, holiday, and special occasion foods may also be included.
+Canada's Food Plate and current food issues are studied, as well as the Canadian food mosaic and international cuisine.
 Labs and hands-on activities are emphasized.